toliaqat/xenon-wiki/Task-Service-Tutorial.md

 }
 ```

 Here is our definition of the sub stage.
-This task is simple so it only has two sub stages:
+This task only has two sub stages:

 ```java
 public static enum SubStage {